jruydemir/recipes/entrees/jambalaya.md

 Preparation
 ===========
 1. Brine the chicken.
 2. Heat the oil in a kettle or large saucepan with a heavy bottom over medium heat.
-Add the flour, and cook, stirring constantly, until lightly browned.
-Do not burn.
+Add the flour, and cook, stirring constantly, until dark brown.
+It should look like melted chocolate.
 3. Add the onion, green pepper, celery.
 Cook, stirring, until wilted.
 4. Add garlic, cajun spice mix, thyme, oregano, salt, and pepper.
 Stir for a minute.
 5. Add the tomatoes, and broth, bring to a boil.